Engielolz/imasimgbot/README.md

 ## Update

-After running the usual `git pull`, you should run `git submodule update` to update bash-atproto. imasimgbot will throw errors if it needs a newer bash-atproto.
+Run `git pull --recurse-submodules` to update bash-atproto along with imasimgbot.
+If `imasimgbot.sh` was updated, you'll need to restart the bot's service if it was running. imasimgbot will throw errors if it needs a newer bash-atproto.

 ## License